molloy-lab/TREE-QMC-v1/README.md

         -n 2: non-uniform (default)
 [(-x|--execution) <execution mode>]
         TREE-QMC uses an efficient algorithm that operates directly on the input gene trees by default.
-The brute force algorithm, which operates on a set of quartets weighted based on the input gene trees, is also implemented for testing purposes.
+The naive algorithm, which operates on a set of quartets weighted based on the input gene trees, is also implemented for testing purposes.
         -x 0: run efficient algorithm (default)
-        -x 1: run brute force algorithm
+        -x 1: run naive algorithm
         -x 2: also write weighted quartets so they given as input to wQMC; see "<input file>.weighted_quartets" and "<input file>.taxon_name_map"
         -x 3: verify that the naive and efficient algorithms produce equivalent